 In the mantle region, conditions change drastically from the crust.
 Pressures increase considerably and temperatures can reach up to 1000 °C, which makes the rock viscous enough that it behaves like a liquid.
 In short, it experiences elastically on time scales of thousands of years or greater.
 This viscous, molten rock collects into vast chambers beneath the Earth’s crust.

 Since this magma is less dense than the surrounding rock, it ” floats” up to the surface, seeking out cracks and weaknesses in the mantle.
 When it finally reaches the surface, it explodes from the summit of a volcano.
 When it’s beneath the surface, the molten rock is called magma.
 When it reaches the surface, it erupts as lava, ash and volcanic rocks.

-With each eruption, rocks, lava and ash build up around the volcanic vent where the material blasts out of.
-The nature of the eruption depends on viscosity of the magma.
-When the lava flows easily, it can travel far and creates wide shield volcanoes.
-When the lava is very thick, it creates a more familiar cone volcano shape.
-And when the lava is extremely thick, it can build up in the volcano and explode.
-This is what happened with Mount St. Helens in 1980.
+With each eruption, rocks, lava and ash build up around the volcanic vent.
+The nature of the eruption depends on the viscosity of the magma.
+When the lava flows easily, it can travel far and create wide shield volcanoes.
+When the lava is very thick, it creates a more familiar cone volcano shape (aka. a cinder cone volcano).
+When the lava is extremely thick, it can build up in the volcano and explode (lava domes).

 We have also recorded an episode of Astronomy Cast about Earth, as part of our tour through the Solar System – Episode 51: Earth.